Our top picks of timely offers from our partners

 It can seem overwhelming to navigate trying to raise your credit score, but it's worth your time and effort.
 A good or excellent credit score will give you access to lower APRs, better loan products and the best credit cards on the market.

-The Citi® Double Cash Card (see rates and fees), for example, offers 2% cash back on all your purchases (1% when you buy and 1% when you pay your balance in full).
+The Citi Double Cash® Card (see rates and fees), for example, 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
+Plus, for a limited time, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/24.
 Other cards offer a generous cash welcome bonus once you reach your spending minimum, like the Capital One Quicksilver Cash Rewards Credit Card, which gives you a $200 bonus after you spend $500 in the first three months from account opening.
+(See rates and fees).

 But cards like these require applicants to have a good or excellent credit score to qualify.
 In order to get a score in the 700 to 850 range, you'll need to start small and that's where a card like Petal 2 Visa Credit Card comes in handy.
 If you're careful with how you use the card — spending within your means, paying your bill on time and in full each month — you'll be on your way toward improving your credit score so you can eventually qualify for the best credit cards.